 As Allec explains, typically, a U.S. company that pays a foreign person doing business in the United States must withhold 30% of any payment made to that individual.

-What’s more, if you’re in a business partnership with someone who lives outside the U.S., you’ll need to withhold tax on their distributive share of their taxable income.
+These forms are used mainly for employees from other countries, but they also apply if you have a business partnership with someone who lives outside the U.S. This means you’ll need to withhold tax on their distributive share of their taxable income.
 Make sure to request the form before making a payment; you’ll need it before you file your taxes.

 If a foreign business doesn’t obtain a valid W-8 form and doesn’t withhold as required, they might be taxed at the 30 percent rate under Chapter 3 or 4, or at the 28 percent backup withholding rate that’s under section 3406.
 What’s more, they also might be dinged with penalties and interest for not complying.

-For a business outside the U.S. to file a W-8 form, they’ll need to download a W-8BEN form and fill it out accordingly.
+A business outside the U.S. needing to file a W-8 form will need to download a W-8BEN form and fill it out accordingly.
 If the foreign business can link up the payment with a W-8 form, they might be able to withhold at a reduced rate or qualify for an exemption from withholding altogether.